-Most charity employees are great - hardworking, loyal, dedicated and smart.
-And for those of us working in the sector, we know it is an honour and a privilege to do this work.
+Most charity employees are hardworking, loyal, dedicated and smart.
+And those of us working in the sector know it is an honour and a privilege to do this work.

 Sadly there are a few folks whose reasons for working in the sector are not so benign.
 As an Executive Director, CFO, Board Chair, Board Treasurer, volunteer manager, or Fundraiser, you need to protect against fraud.
-If you think your staff or volunteers would never steal, you might want to check out this article about the Roslyn School fraud or the HBO movie with Hugh Jackman and then think about how the same situation could happen to your charity.
+If you think your staff or volunteers would never steal, you might want to check out this article about the Roslyn School fraud or the HBO movie, Bad Education, with Hugh Jackman.
+Could the same situation could happen to your charity?
 Yes, sadly, even charity employees steal.
-In fact, your naivety is a perfect set up for a charity thief.
+In fact, your naivety is a perfect set-up for a charity thief.

 What can you do?
 A sound prevention plan is the best way to deter someone in the first place.
 Bear in mind that sometimes theft begins because someone needs just a bit more money and they have the intention to pay the charity back before anyone notices.
 Good controls are a great way to stop this before it happens.